H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

 ## About Me

-I received B.Eng in Computer Science & Technology, and will continue to pursue M.Eng in Artificial Intelligence all from Jinan University.
+From Chaozhou, Guangdong, I have obtained a B.Eng degree in Computer Science & Technology and will continue to pursue a M.Eng degree in Artificial Intelligence all from Jinan University.

 I love my university as much as my university loves me.